Siemens-Healthineers/K2s/README.md

 In case that multiple systems need to be provisioned with Kubernetes or you want to reduce the install time dramatically, it is better to create one **K2s** offline package (contains all downloaded artifacts) before starting the install command.
 Setting up the Kubernetes cluster with the offline package takes only 2-3 minutes and needs no internet connection.
-Checkout how to create such offline packages: [Offline packages](doc/K8s_OfflinePackages.md)
+Checkout how to create such offline packages: [Create Offline Package](docs/op-manual/create-offline-package.md).

 ## [Supported OS Versions](docs/op-manual/os-support.md)
 See also [Windows-based Images](./smallsetup/ps-modules/windows-support/README.md).